mujtabaishaq5/ELPL/README.md

 ## Extension

-It has some extension files for VS code extension though extension is not yet published. `files are in *.elpl* format`
+It has some extension files for VS code extension though extension is not yet published. `files are .elpl`

 ## Fucntionality